sujith-eag/vu-library/docs/java/java_core/04_Class_Object/01_class_object.md

+# 'class' Object

-The class is the essence of Java.
-It is the foundation upon which the entire Java language is built because the class defines the nature of an object.
-As such, the class forms the basis for object-oriented programming in Java.
-Within a class are defined data and code that acts upon that data.
-The code is contained in methods.
+The class is the foundation upon which the entire Java language is built. class defines the nature of an object and forms the basis for object-oriented programming in Java.

-____

-#### class Fundamentals
+## 'class' Fundamentals

-class is a template that defines the form of an object.
+class created using keyword `class` is a template that defines the form of an object.
 It specifies both the data and the code that will operate on that data.

-Java uses a class specification to construct objects.
 Objects are instances of a class.
 Thus, a class is essentially a set of plans that specify how to build an object.
-It is important to be clear on one issue: a class is a logical abstraction.
+A class is a logical abstraction.
 It is not until an object of that class has been created that a physical representation of that class exists in memory.

 Methods and Variables that constitute a class are called members of the class.
 The data members are also referred to as instance variables.
-When you define a class, you declare its exact form and nature.
-You do this by specifying the instance variables that it contains and the methods that operate on them

-A class is created by using the keyword `class`.

 ```java
 class classname {